 Studentships in the Plastic Electronics Centre for Doctoral Training

-Fully funded and self-funding 1+3 year (MRes+PhD) studentships are available in the Plastic Electronics Centre for Doctoral Training (CDT), for October 2017 start.
-This year we have projects available with Prof James Durrant, Prof Iain McCulloch, Prof Milo Shaffer, Prof Martin Heeney, Prof John de Mello, and Dr Matt Fuchter.
-Some of these projects are industry sponsored.
+Fully funded and self-funding multi-disciplinary 1+3 year (MRes+PhD) studentships are available in the Plastic Electronics EPSRC Centre for Doctoral Training (CDT), for October 2018 start.
+This year we have fully-funded projects supervised by Prof James Durrant, Prof Milo Shaffer and Prof Martin Heeney.

 Studentships in the Institute of Chemical Biology (ICB) Centre for Doctoral Training

 Fully funded 1+3 year (MRes + PhD) studentships are available at the ICB Centre for Doctoral Training for entry October 2018.

 This year we will have many co-funded studentships with industry as well as fully funded CDT studentships.